Back To Top

 Amy Lockwood

-I'm Amy, Ideal Home's Sleep Editor and previously Decor Editor for Ideal Home, Livingetc, and Homes & Gardens.
-I've visited Bensons for Beds, Darlings of Chelsea, DFS, Dreams, Dunelm, Furniture Village, Habitat, Heal's, IKEA, John Lewis, King Living, MADE, Next, Loaf, Sofa.com, Sofology, Sofas & Stuff, West Elm, and myself or one of the Ideal Home team has also tested the sofa bed ranges of online-only retailers DUSK, Cocoon, Snug and Swyft to find the best chair beds for this guide.
+I'm Amy, Ideal Home's Sleep Editor and Certified Sleep Expert.
+I've spent the past five years testing and researching the products that add up to a good night's sleep, from reviewing the best mattresses to trying out the best duvets on the market.
+For this guide, I visited each major furniture showroom in the UK to test out as many chair beds as possible, in person.
+That included visiting Bensons for Beds, Darlings of Chelsea, DFS, Dreams, Dunelm, Furniture Village, Habitat, Heal's, IKEA, John Lewis, King Living, MADE, Next, Loaf, Sofa.com, Sofology, Sofas & Stuff, West Elm, and plenty more.
+Either I or one of the Ideal Home team has also tested the sofa bed ranges of multiple online-only retailers, such as DUSK, Cocoon, Snug, and Swyft, to find the very best chair beds for this guide.

-I tested each chair bed's comfort levels in seat form, tested how easy each chair bed was to convert into a bed, and how comfortable the chair bed was for sleeping on.
+During testing, I assessed each chair bed's comfort levels in seat form, tested how easy each chair bed was to convert into a bed, and how comfortable the chair bed was for sleeping on.
 I also assessed the range and quality of each chair bed's upholstery options, any additional features such as a flat-pack design, coordinating furniture, or quick delivery options, and considered its value for money.

-I've also thoroughly researched any and all online reviews for each chair bed to ensure that my own or the wider Ideal Home team's experiences with the piece of furniture is in line with that of other customers.
+I've also thoroughly researched any online reviews for each chair bed to ensure that my own or the wider Ideal Home team's experiences with the piece of furniture are in line with those of other customers.
 I've only included products in this guide that have overall positive customer reviews.

 Swyft model 08 chair bed in Indigo velvet in neutral living room